NAVADMC/ADSM-CEngine/README.md

 1. Download and install msys2: http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe
    **NOTE:** the home direcotry when in the msys shell is shows as '/home/username'; this directory is located at 'C:\msys2\home\username'
-1. Open the msys terminal and run `pacman -Syu`
+1. Open the msys2 terminal (NOT mingw) and run `pacman -Syu`
-1. Close the terminal and reopen it
+1. Close the terminal and reopen it.
+Note: It may be hard to force close the terminal, but this is the correct step
 1. `pacman -Su`
 1. Install packages needed by ADSM.
 The file pkglist.txt contains version numbers taken from a working system.
 For the most part, newer versions with the same major version number should work, although note that we have encountered memory errors when using versions of JSON-GLib above 1.2.
-`pacman -S pkg-config autoconf automake-wrapper gcc make bison python glib2-devel mingw-w64-x86_64-gd mingw-w64-x86_64-gsl libsqlite-devel mingw-w64-x86_64-shapelib mingw-w64-x86_64-json-glib`
+    1. `pacman -S - < /path/to/pkglist.txt`
 1. `ln -s /mingw64/include/json-glib-1.0/json-glib /mingw64/include/json-glib`
 1. Close the terminal
 1. Download the General Polygon Clipper Library (GPC): http://www.cs.man.ac.uk/~toby/gpc/assets/gpc232-release.zip